Maartyl/cs-chan/README.md

         - Shows how works.
     - Chat app
         - Include 'user' documentation on how to use that
-    - Quite nice actually
     - Also shows Dispatch idea
+        - Async version with replies is an idea of future extension/lib

 # School part

-- Used Technologies
+## Used Technologies
     - Sockets
         - My TCP protocol
     - WCF